benjaminsunliu/Group6-SOEN341_Project_F24/README.md

 - **Anonymous Peer Evaluations**: Encourages fair and honest feedback.
 - **Peer Feedback Summaries for Instructors**: Helps instructors assess team dynamics and evaluate each student’s performance and contributions.
 - **Personal Feedback Report for Students**: Offers students constructive feedback on their contributions, encouraging personal growth.

+## Proposed Features
+- **Editable Calendar for Students**
+  	- Simple calendar designed to help students manage their schedules effectively.
+  	- Tasks can be added to selected dates
+- **Chill Tab For Students**
+	- Chill Minigames:
+ 		- Bubble Pop: Pop bubbles floating across the screen for points, providing a light distraction to relieve stress.
+		- Emoji Match: Match pairs of emojis in a soothing memory game, designed to relax the mind.
+  	- Chill Guy Jokes:
+  	  	- A collection of lighthearted, relatable "chill guy" moments that offer students a quick laugh and an escape from serious tasks.
+		- The humor aims to foster positivity and lighten the mood, promoting better mental well-being.
+  	- Background Music:
+  	  	- Relaxing soundtrack to reduce stress, stay focused, or simply unwind during study breaks.
+- **Password Recovery**
+  	- Email-Based Recovery:
+  	  	- Allow users to recover their password using their emails.

 ## Installation Instructions
 ### Prerequisites